Bolivarian Militia of Venezuela

-The Bolivarian Militia of Venezuela, is a militia branch of the National Bolivarian Armed Forces of Venezuela.
+The Bolivarian Militia of Venezuela is a militia branch of the National Bolivarian Armed Forces of Venezuela.
 Its headquarters is at the National Military Museum, Fort Montana, Caracas.
-The Commanding General of the National Militia is Major General Carlos Augusto Leal Tellería, Venezuelan Army, as of March 2018.
+The Commanding General of the National Militia is Major General Javier José Marcano Tábata, as of August 2024.
 The National Militia celebrates its anniversary every April 13 yearly.

 Mission

 According to the Article 46 of the organic law establishing the Militia, its functions are: